-• First correct cavus with forefoot SUPINATED (NOT pronation) by aligning the plantar-flexed 1st MT with the remaining metatarsals (forcible pronation would increase cavus deformity as the 1st MT is plantar-flexed further) • Secondly correct adduction and heel varus by rotating calcaneus and forefoot around talus (head of talus acts as a fulcrum) into forefoot ABDUCTION
+• First correct cavus with forefoot SUPINATED (NOT pronated) by aligning the less varus forefoot with the more varus hindfoot (pronation would increase cavus deformity) • Secondly correct adduction and heel varus by rotating calcaneus and forefoot around talus (head of talus acts as a fulcrum) into forefoot ABDUCTION

-• Equinus correction last with tendinoachilles lengthening (TAL)• Perform when foot is 70° abducted and heel is in valgus • Ponseti method uses a complete transverse cut of achilles• Cast in maximal dorsiflexion after TAL
+• Equinus correction last with tendinoachilles tenotomy • Perform when foot is at least 60° abducted, heel is in valgus and equinus persists • Cast in maximal dorsiflexion for 3 weeks after tenotomy

-• 10-20% will need TA transfer with or without repeat TAL for recurrent supination, varus, and/or equinus• Indicated if the patient demonstrates supination of the foot during dorsiflexion (a dynamic intoeing gait)
+• 30-50% will need TA transfer with or without repeat TAL or gastrocnemius recession for recurrent deformity• Indicated if the patient demonstrates supination during gait

 • Daily corrective manipulations of the clubfoot are performed by an experienced physical therapist and the correction is held with elastic taping and splints until the next day's session.

 • Family participation is integral to the success of this treatment program as the family must be able to bring the infant to therapy during the week for 1-3 months

 • Each session lasts approximately 30 mins per foot and manipulations are performed in a progressive gentle pattern